nvdaaddons/addonWizzard/readme.md

 ## Todo

+Generate an installTasks template.
+Priority is lower since most projects don't need this.
 Generate a template for speech Synthesiser and braille display drivers.
-Priority is lower because the average joe won't be writing one of these.
+Priority is way lower because the average joe won't be writing one of these.